Before you perform a stress test, we recommend the following:

 Example stress test using Alibaba Cloud PTS

 In this example, an SLB instance has been created and added with two ECS instances as backend servers.
 Additionally, a TCP listener and an HTTP listener have been created, and the backend port has been set to 80.
 The ECS instances are configured with a single-core CPU, 512 MB memory, and CentOS 6.3 (64-bit).
-To perform a stress test, run the following commands as follows:
+To perform a stress test, run the following commands:

 - Install Apache Web Server to provide web services.